 Kutti Lakshmi was the last to see them.
 She was bringing the donkey home, to tie the frightened, braying animal in the shed.
 The girl had almost given up – the animal was too big and too stubborn for her.
 Mostly, it was too frightened.

 “Don’t you know?” says the smaller one.
 “We want to climb her and go to where she dies.
 It’s where all the superheroes are.”

 Kutti Lakshmi hasn’t heard of superheroes or of dying storms.
 Her grandmother has never said such a thing.
 She is sure that if they do exist her grandmother would have told her at some point in her 9.23 years of existence.
 Still, she does know one thing, and that is when Neelam will cross the sea into the land.
 This her grandmother has told her, and so has the strange man on the radio.
 Not to look utterly stupid, she says in her boldest voice, “Okay then, you be ready at around 5.15.
 Wait by the sea, where the coconut trees are bent and where the sea foams angrily by the rocks.”

 Neelam came and she went.
 She huffed and she puffed but she blew only a few houses down.
 The strange little boys with the strange little costumes weren’t seen again.
 “Must have gone home,” someone said.
 “There is no one searching for them.”

 Varun Warrier is a student at the University of Cambridge.
 He enjoys reading, writing and telling stories.
-His works have been published in Pyrta Journal, Fiction365, ChaiKadai Benches, Bricolage Magazine.
-He also helps edit Bricolage Magazine (www.bricolagemagazine.com).
+His works have been published in Pyrta Journal, Fiction365, ChaiKadai Benches, and Bricolage Magazine.